ColDog5044/ColDog5044.github.io/_posts/2025-12-23-How-to-Setup-Domain-Controllers-Pt4.md

 ### Use Cases for RODCs

+**Enterprise Use Cases:**
 - **Branch Offices**: Locations with limited physical security
 - **DMZ/Perimeter Networks**: Reduce risk of credential theft
 - **Remote Sites**: Locations with unreliable WAN connectivity
 - **Partner Locations**: Sites managed by third parties
 - **Cloud/Edge Deployments**: Distributed authentication with minimal risk

+**Homelab Learning Scenarios:**
+- **Security Testing**: Simulate a compromised DC in a branch office
+- **Disaster Recovery**: Test AD recovery when only an RODC remains
+- **PowerShell Practice**: Master command-line administration without GUI safety nets
+- **Network Segmentation**: Understand how RODCs work in isolated network segments
+- **Performance Testing**: See the resource savings of Server Core firsthand

+> **Homelab Tip:**
+> Even if you don't need an RODC for your homelab, setting one up teaches you advanced AD concepts and PowerShell skills that are highly valued in enterprise IT.
+Many companies have dozens or hundreds of RODCs in branch offices.
+{: .prompt-tip }

 ## Why Use Server Core?

 Windows Server Core offers several advantages:

 - **Smaller Attack Surface**: Fewer components mean fewer vulnerabilities
-- **Reduced Resource Usage**: Lower CPU and memory footprint
+- **Reduced Resource Usage**: Lower CPU and memory footprint (saves ~4GB RAM vs Desktop Experience)
 - **Minimal Maintenance**: Fewer updates and reboots required
 - **Better Performance**: More resources available for services
 - **Remote Management**: Forces automation and remote administration best practices

+> **Homelab Benefits:**
+> Server Core is perfect for homelabs with limited resources.
+A Server Core DC can run comfortably on 2GB RAM vs 4-6GB for Desktop Experience.
+This means you can run more VMs on the same hardware.
+Plus, you'll gain valuable PowerShell skills that are essential for modern Windows administration.
+{: .prompt-tip }

 > **Note:**
 > Server Core requires management via PowerShell, command line, or remote tools.
 This guide will cover all necessary PowerShell commands.
+Don't worry - by the end of this guide, you'll be comfortable managing servers without a GUI!
 {: .prompt-info }

 ## Part 1: Install Windows Server Core